Solar Panel Warranty Cleaning Requirements — What Manufacturers Actually Demand

 Tier-1 Chinese Manufacturers (JA Solar, LONGi, Trina, Risen)

-Most tier-1 Chinese manufacturers follow similar guidelines to the above:
+Most tier-1 Chinese manufacturers follow similar guidelines:

 • Deionised or purified water preferred